DaveFerBear/miscellaneous/deeplearni.ng_challenge/README.md

 ### How to Build
 1. Install the necessary python packages: `pip install requirements.txt`
 2. Run the server: `python app/server.py`.
-The default port is 5000, but can be changed with a `-p` flag.
+The default port is 5000, but can be changed by adding the port as an optional parameter : `python app/server.py XXXX`

 ### Test and Verification
 A test suite can be executed by running the `test.py` script.